 Erich has provided critical incident services to the private and public sector for over 20 years.
 This included being a network manager, clinical supervisor and account coordinator over multiple businesses in a national Employee Assistance Program.
 Crisis response interventions include: crisis management consultation; behavioral risk assessment; return to work evaluation; employee impact determinations and corporate follow-up considerations.
 He has covered a wide range of traumatic incidents affecting employee settings.
 He has provide a variety of corporate trainings to address business and employee wellness concerns.

-Roberta Cohen, LCSW-C, Regional and International Coordinator, Spanish Language Coordinator
+Roberta Cohen, LCSW-C, CMC, CEC, PCC Regional and International Coordinator, Spanish Language Coordinator

-After receiving her M.S.W. at Michigan State University, Roberta worked on the Emergency Service of Genessee County Community Mental Health in Flint, Michigan, providing crisis intervention and management services to the community at large.
-After relocating to Texas, Roberta directed a similar walk-in emergency clinic for the Chicano Training Center, which served Houston's Hispanic, Spanish speaking population.
+Roberta has over 25 years experience in providing crisis, trauma and critical incident response.
+After receiving her M.S.W. at Michigan State University, Roberta worked at Emrgency Service of Genesee County Community Mental Health in Flint, Michigan, providing crisis intervention and management services to the community at large.
+After relocating to Texas, Roberta directed a similar walk-in emergency clinic for the Chicano Training Center, serving Houston's Hispanic, Spanish speaking population.